 These commitments come on the heels of announcing our largest renewable energy agreement to date, which put Salesforce on track to achieve 100 percent renewable energy by 2022.

 We’re most effective when we work together.
 That is why we’re committing to working with our vendors to set their own robust climate targets.
-As part of our commitment to science-based targets, by 2025, Salesforce will work with suppliers responsible for half of our total supplier-related emissions to set their own emissions reduction targets.
+As part of our commitment to science-based targets, by 2024, Salesforce will work with suppliers responsible for 60% of our total Scope 3 emissions to set their own emissions reduction targets.

 Sustainable Real Estate

-After 2020, all major, new Salesforce office interiors will align with LEED Platinum v4 standards and pursue Net Zero Carbon certification
+All major, new Salesforce office interiors will align with LEED® Platinum v4 standards by 2020 and pursue International Living Future Institute’s Zero Carbon certification by 2030.

 Our offices are a physical expression of our company’s values which is why we integrate green building practices throughout our real estate strategy, including office design, construction and operations.
 Salesforce has already achieved or is pursuing green building certification for 65 percent of its global office spaces.